Mqtth3w/InstaFollowBack/README.md

 Discover who doesn't follow you back on Instagram and optionally auto-unfollow them.

 ## InstaFollowBackHTML_GUI
 It works offline with manually downloaded data.
 No Instagram login required.
+I personally prefer this version.

 ### Requirements
 bs4, tkinter.